CreativeMellani/TravelingWithPurpose/README.md

-# TravelingWithPurpose
+# Infomed Traveler

 We're creating a travel resource with locals in mind.

 Enjoying travel while supporting the economic and environmental climate of countries with input from natives by using local specific generated content.

 As a user I want to recieve up to date information on my travel destination When I search for my destination I will be given official travel advisory updates